aliabdari/Custom-Object-Detector/README.md

 # Custom-Object-Detector

-Monkey Detector using Yolo V5
+Monkey Detector using YOLO V5

 For Traning and dataset preparation Yolo this [link](https://blog.paperspace.com/train-yolov5-custom-data/) could be helpful.